-Although Wurtsboro is only an hour and a half way up from the Westchester area, I was reminded of the simplicity life has to offer and how you don’t even really need to go far to experience it.
+Although Wurtsboro is only an hour and a half from the Westchester, New York area, I was reminded of the simplicities life has to offer and you don’t even really need to go far to experience it.
 We so easily get caught up in our own little worlds that often times overwhelm us in this fast moving life where your mind can go something like this: Responsibilities.
 Plans.
 I need to go out.
 Deadlines.
 Goals.
 Have I achieved them?
 I’m not where I should be in my career.
 I should be doing more.

 There are many things we can take away from the small towns we often drive by.
 They can serve as small reminders that we don’t actually need all of the things we depend on.
 You will be okay if you stay home an entire weekend and not post anything on Instagram, it’s okay if you are not in line for the new pair of Yeezys, you will be okay if you’re not at your dream job at the moment because you will get there one day.

 Right now, you are exactly where you’re supposed to be.
 Be present in this moment and enjoy the ride.